 His current projects include designing ICT and mobile solutions to address management of such chronic diseases as obesity/diabetes as well as oral health hygiene.
 He is also working closely with Loma Linda Medical Center on remote monitoring technology to assist patients with congestive heart failure.

-Co-authored and presented with Olayan Alharbi.
-“Design of an Awareness Smartphone Platform Based on Direct and Indirect Persuasion for Energy Conservation.”
-Conference Presentation.
-St. John, Canada: DESRIST, 2016.
+Olayan Alharbi and Samir Chatterjee, “Design of an Awareness Smartphone Platform Based on Direct and Indirect Persuasion for Energy Conservation,” in Proc.
+Of DESRIST 2016, St. John, Newfoundland, Canada, May 23–25, 2016.
+[Received the Best Paper Award]

 Co-authored with Alan Hevner.
 Design Research in Information Systems: Theory and Practice.
 Integrated Series in Information Systems 22.
 New York: Springer Publisher Inc., 2010.